wusted/kubernetes-install/14-terraform-do-k8s-mysql-wordpress/README.md

 that is using the Persistent Volume through the PVC.

 6.
 - In Cloud Provider:
-Kubernetes Cluster Service should create a new Node. and/or
+Kubernetes Cluster Service should create a new Node.

+and/or
 - In Kubernetes Cluster:
-Kubernetes Operator/Scheduler should create a new pod, due to Deployment or StatefulSet applied desired state.
+Kubernetes Operator/Scheduler should create a new pod,
+due to Deployment or StatefulSet applied desired state.

 To replace the one deleted in both cases.

-7. Volume should remain persistent and changes made in previous node or pods, should still exist.
+7. Volume data should remain persistent and changes made in previous node or pods,
+should still exist.
 Confirm by accessing WordPress again and check the Posts.
 Or accesing the main site that should show the Post.